panoply/vscode-liquid/README.md

 # Syntax Support

-This extension provides liquid syntax support in various languages.
-It leverages grammar injection, they payoff by using Grammar injections is that we don't loose any of  VS Codes awesome features like IntelliSense, Auto Complete, Hover and Diagnostics.
-Writing Liquid in CSS, SCSS and/or JavaScript is generally done by appending a `.liquid` extension to the filename, this is optional though, Liquid syntax is supported with or without the `.liquid` extension of files.
+This extension provides liquid syntax support in various languages and leverages grammar injections.
+The payoff by using grammar injections is that we don't loose any of VS Codes awesome features like IntelliSense, Auto Complete, Hover and Diagnostics.

 Additionally, Liquid code contained in HTML `<script>` and/or `<style>` tags also support liquid syntax highlighting.